retifrav/scraps/docker/index.md

  ...
 ```

+But be aware that in rootless mode you won't be able to reach containers from host, because they will be inside dedicated network namespace, so in this case you'll have to `-p` the ports from containers to the host.

 #### Mac OS

 There are several ways of installing Docker on Mac OS, and first I tried to use Homebrew: